Gurkiratsinghappzone/Esp32/README.md

 I didnt investigated the issue but wrote a code for anyone who is facing the same problem The code is very simple
 By using array we can solve this issue
+Update the code if u have more efficient way to do